Income Tax Considerations by Investment Accounts

 This is the most common account, which can range from a mutual fund account at the bank to an employee stock purchase plan (ESPP) account with your employer.

-It refers to any accounts where the income and/or capital gains are taxed normally based on your marginal tax rate.
+It refers to accounts where the income and/or capital gains are normally taxed based on your marginal tax rate.
 All of my DRIP investments with Computershare belong to this type of account.

 If you want to be technical, all your bank accounts fall in this category.
 If you don’t earn much interest, you never get a tax form, but if you were to earn enough interest, the bank would send you a tax form to declare your earnings.